TorchDR/TorchDR/docs/source/all.rst

 Base Neighbor embedding Modules
 """""""""""""""""""""""""""""""

-Neighbor embedding methods are based on the idea of preserving the local structure of the data.
-The following classes are the base classes for the neighbor embedding methods that allows for specific and more efficient implementations such as sparsity acceleration with :class:`torchdr.SparseNeighborEmbedding` and stochastic optimization with :class:`torchdr.SampledNeighborEmbedding`.
+Neighbor embedding base modules inherit from the :class:`torchdr.AffinityMatcher` class and implement specific strategies that are common to all neighbor embedding methods such as early exaggeration.

+In particular, :class:`torchdr.SparseNeighborEmbedding` relies on the sparsity of the input affinity to compute the attractive term in linear time. :class:`torchdr.SampledNeighborEmbedding` inherits from this class and adds the possibility to approximate the repulsive term of the loss via negative samples.

 .. autosummary::
    :toctree: gen_modules/